AbuBokorprog/interview-questions/README.md

 ## HTML
 ### Most Important HTML Interview Questions:

-**What is HTML?**
+**What is HTML?:**
-HTML's meaning is HyperText Markup Language.
+- HTML's meaning is HyperText Markup Language.
 It is a Markup language and standard text formatting language used for creating the structure and layout of web pages.

- **What are HTML tags?**
+ **What are HTML tags?:**
 Tags are used to structure the content and define the layout of a webpage.
 Tags use the symbols < and > to set them apart from the HTML content.
 Tags 2 kinds, One is a Container Tag and two is an Empty Tag.
 A  Container Tag has an opening Tag and a Closing Tag but an empty Tag has only an opening Tag.

 **What are HTML Attributes?**